gbote/CodePlatoon/curriculum/week-10/day4/full-stack-app.md

     // delete the old build when creating the new build.
     // this is the default behavior, unless outDir is outside of the current directory
     emptyOutDir: true,

+	// vite will generate sourcemaps, which let you see logs and error messages with line numbers from our jsx files, not from the minified js
+	sourcemap: true,

   },
   plugins: [react()]
 })